-- Current address*
+- E-mail address

 - Dates of attendance

-- Degree and date received
+- Degrees, certificates, and awards received